 Artificial intelligence (AI) is perhaps the most buzzworthy technology of the 21st century.
-Lately, AI has attracted unprecedented news coverage and billions of investment dollars.
-Let’s take a closer look at what is artificial intelligence and why it matters for content-curious leaders as well as content professionals.
+AI has attracted unprecedented news coverage and billions of investment dollars for several years now.
+Let’s take a closer look at what artificial intelligence is and why it matters for content-curious leaders and content professionals.

 Chances are you can find many different definitions of AI.
 At Content Science, we view artificial intelligence this way: